peterlototsky/Keypoint-Matching-for-Image-Stitching/README.md

 ## Requirements

-To run this project, you will need the following dependencies:
+To run this project, you will need the following packages:

 - OpenCV (for image processing)
 - NumPy (for matrix calculations)
 - Matplotlib (for visualization, if necessary)

-You can install these dependencies using the following command:
+You can install these packages using the following command:

 ```bash
 pip install opencv-python numpy matplotlib